 Princess Bride; Romancing the Stone; Cutting Edge; Dirty Dancing; The Thornbirds; Tombstone; Despicable Me, cheesy sci-fi like the Sharknados, and Tremors

-I live in the country (midwestern USA---Wisconsin) with hubby and a rescued furbaby (Theo, a Norwegian Elkhound.)
+I live in the country (Midwestern USA---Wisconsin) with hubby and a rescued furbaby (Hamlet, a Norwegian Elkhound.)
 We get frequent visitors to our yard (deer, wild turkeys, ground hogs, raccoons, opossums, as well as the usual squirrels, chipmunks and rabbits)

 I was an Activity Director for a psych hosp. for 7 years before having kids, then an Activity Coord. for a nursing home for 11 years after kids (with a non-creative stretch of data entry between the 2).

 what I pledged * I appreciate being rated soon after you receive my swaps.
 What's even more important to me than seeing the rating is just knowing that my swap made it to you.
 I feel bad asking if my swap disappeared on the way when I don't hear in a reasonable amount of time (2 weeks for USA swaps, longer for international), but I am concerned, and need to know if I should get started on a re-send if need be.

 I enjoy reading your comments about my swaps.
 I also like reading the responses to my comments.

 I put a lot of effort into my swap and presentation and I really appreciate it when it's evident that my swap partners add extra effort as well.
 It makes my day when I can tell that my partner took the effort to read my profile.

 Prior to the Covid restrictions, I used to volunteer as needed at the Senior Living Complex my dad lived in.
 I take along my Sizzix Big Shot to help the residents make seasonal door and window decorations.
 I also help make fund raising items.